widderslainte/uod/80_mechanics/rituals.md

 # Rituals

+* The Ascension to Empyrean by the Blinding Light of the Day
+* Bloodrose
+* Capture Fleeing Soul
+* Chain Soul (to object)
+* Corruption of the Unborn Flesh
 * Distillation of Ether
-* Corruption of the Unborn Flesh
-* Portal of Vermin
 * Enchantment of the Black Candles
+* Evocation of the Fetch
+* Formulae of Homunculi
-* Bloodrose
+* FoodSpoil
 * Graft Tongue of the Magpie Urchin
-* The Ascension to Empyrean by the Blinding Light of the Day
-* FoodSpoil
-* Purgation of the Bloodleech
+* Grand Working of Demonurgy
-* Homunculus
 * Golem Forumla - creates a statue made of clay and blood, which will reanimate upon command.
-* Capture Fleeing Soul
-* Corrupt Unborn
-* Transfer Spirit to Unborn
-* Chain Soul (to object)
 * Maggot Eruption
 * Master of the Waves and Leaves
-* Evocation of the Fetch
-* Formulae of Homunculi
-* Grand Working of Demonurgy
 * Invocation of the Eidolon
 * Invocation of Spirit, Greater
 * Invocation of Spirit, Lesser
 * Invoke Totem
+* Portal of Vermin
 * Prayer for Crops
 * Prayer for Fertility
 * Prayer for Rain
+* Purgation of the Bloodleech
+* Transfer Spirit to Unborn

 ### Ritual Descriptions